lucashel-design/project-planner-ai/README.md

 # Project Planner AI

-A vanilla JavaScript app that turns project ideas into structured plans through guided briefing, task tracking, and simple assistant-style interactions.
+A vanilla JavaScript app that helps users turn ideas into structured projects through guided briefing, task organization, and simple assistant-style interactions.

 ## Overview

-Project Planner AI is a frontend project built to help users turn an initial idea into a clearer project plan.
+Project Planner AI is a frontend application designed to help users organize a project starting from a simple idea.

-The app guides the user through a simple briefing flow, helps organize project information, and keeps track of tasks and project progress in a practical way.
+Instead of starting with an empty structure, the app guides the user through a short briefing flow, collects essential information, and transforms it into a clearer project plan with progress tracking.

-This project was built as part of my frontend portfolio to practice JavaScript, state management, UI updates, and application structure without relying on frameworks.
+This project was built as part of my portfolio to strengthen my JavaScript fundamentals and better understand how frontend applications manage state, user flow, and dynamic rendering.

 ## Features

-- Create projects from an initial idea
+- Start a project from an initial idea
-- Guided briefing flow with structured questions
+- Guided briefing process
-- Project-based organization
+- Project organization and structure
 - Task and progress tracking
-- Assistant-style interaction inside each project
+- Assistant-style project interaction
-- Local storage persistence
+- Data persistence with LocalStorage

 ## Tech Stack